Markov-switching State Space Models for Uncovering Musical Interpretation: Introduction

 Statistical analysis of the musical content of recordings has become more and more important to academics and industry.
 Online music services like Pandora, Last.fm, Spotify, and others rely on recommendation systems to suggest potentially interesting or related songs to listeners.
 In 2011, the KDD Cup challenged academic computer scientists and statisticians to identify user tastes in music with the \href{http://labrosa.ee.columbia.edu/millionsong/}{Yahoo!
 Million Song Dataset} (see \citet{DrorKoenigstein2012} for details of the competition).
 Pandora, through its proprietary \href{https://www.pandora.com/about/mgp}{Music Genome Project}, uses trained musicologists to assign new songs a vector of trait expressions (consisting of up to 500 ``genes'' depending on the genre) which can then be used to measure similarity with other songs.
 However, most of this work has focused on the analysis of more popular and more profitable genres of music---pop, rock, country---as opposed to classical music.

 Western classical music is a subcategory whose boundaries are occasionally difficult to define.
 But the distinction is of great importance when it comes to the analysis which we undertake here.
-Leonard Bernstein, the great composer, conductor, and pianist, gave the following characterization in one of his famous ``Young People's Concerts'' broadcast by the Columbia Broadcasting Corporation in the 1950s and 1960s \citep{Bernstein2005}. \begin{quote} You see, everybody thinks he knows what classical music is: just any music that isn't jazz, like a Stan Kenton arrangement or a popular song, like ``I Can't Give You Anything but Love Baby,'' or folk music, like an African war dance, or ``Twinkle, Twinkle Little Star.''
-But that isn't what classical music means at all. \end{quote} Bernstein goes on to discuss an important distinction between what we often call ``classical music'' and other types of music which is highly relevant to the current study. \begin{quote} The real difference is that when a composer writes a piece of what's usually called classical music, he puts down the exact notes that he wants, the exact instruments or voices that he wants to play or sing those notes---even the exact number of instruments or voices; and he also writes down as many directions as he can think of. [...]
-Of course, no performance can be perfectly exact, because there aren't enough words in the world to tell the performers everything they have to know about what the composer wanted.
-But that's just what makes the performer's job so exciting---to try and find out from what the composer did write down as exactly as possible what he meant.
-Now of course, performers are all only human, and so they always figure it out a little differently from one another. \end{quote} What separates classical music from other types of music is that the music itself is written down but performed millions of times in a variety of interpretations.
-There is no ``gold standard'' recording to which everyone can refer but rather a document created for reference.
+Leonard Bernstein, the great composer, conductor, and pianist, gave the following characterization in one of his famous ``Young People's Concerts'' broadcast by the Columbia Broadcasting Corporation in the 1950s and 1960s \citep{Bernstein2005}. \begin{quote} [\ldots W]hen a composer writes a piece of what's usually called classical music, he puts down the exact notes that he wants, the exact instruments or voices that he wants to play or sing those notes [\ldots] and he also writes down as many directions as he can think of. [\ldots] Of course, no performance can be perfectly exact, because there aren't enough words in the world to tell the performers everything they have to know about what the composer wanted. \end{quote} What separates classical music from other types of music is that the music itself is written down very precisely but performed millions of times in a variety of interpretations.\footnote{Of course jazz, rock, pop and other genres are often written down for future performances, but without the same precision.
+Compare for example a lead sheet John Coltrane's ``Giant Steps'' to his original 1960 recording.} There is no ``gold standard'' recording to which everyone can refer but rather a document created for reference.
 Therefore, the musical genome technique mentioned above will only relate ``pieces'' but not ``performances''.
 We need new methods to decide whether we prefer Leonard Bernstein's recording of Beethoven's Fifth Symphony or Herbert von Karajan's and to articulate why.

 In this paper, we develop a statistical model for some of the decisions that a musician must make for classical music interpretations.
 We focus on how the musician modulates {\it tempo}, or speed, over the course of a recording.